sacredbanana/AmigaSDK-gcc/README.md

 # AmigaSDK-gcc
-Contains the AmigaOS 3.2 NDK, AmigaOS 4.1 SDK 54.16 plus extra SDKs fixed to work with the GCC compiler.
+Contains the AmigaOS 3.2 NDK, AmigaOS 4.1 SDK 54.16, MorphOS 3.18 SDK, plus extra SDKs fixed to work with the GCC compiler.

 Please note these are meant to be installed on top of Bebbo's Amiga GCC devkit https://github.com/bebbo/amiga-gcc so install that first if not done already.